pulp-network/pnlp/WHITEPAPER.md

 Attach the required fee.

 The resulting transaction serves as proof of payment.
 TODO:Key transfer.
 Upon the release of each "subscriber-only" article, the author must distribute a new key.
 This is an open question.
 Ideas?

+Triangle Key Exchange

+- The Author encrypts data with keyA.
+- The Aggregator/Reader receives keyA from Author through key exchange.
+- The Subscriber receives keyB from Author through key exchange.
+- The Aggregator decrypts the data using keyA with a prompt from keyB?

+Author
+|
+keyA(keyB(data))
+|
+Aggregator
+|
+?
+|
+Subscriber